chatox/data-mining-course/theory/README.md

 ### Before class

-* :tv: Watch this 6-minutes introduction to the [Knowledge Discovery in Databases](https://www.youtube.com/watch?v=0PDq4wYZqP0) process by Ali Soofastaei
+* :tv: Watch this 6-minutes presentation of the [Knowledge Discovery in Databases](https://www.youtube.com/watch?v=0PDq4wYZqP0) process by Ali Soofastaei
 * Take a look at the list of [theory topics](./),  [practice sessions](../practicum/README.md), and [evaluation rules](../upf/upf-evaluation.md)

 ### During class